ensemble-ai/exercise-2-camera-control-Ambott967/README.md

 # Camera Control Exercise

+## Some comments on my Submission

+I set the draw_camera_logic to true by default.
+But for some reason after switching the camera for the third time this just fails to draw the camera logic and no longer has each camera draw by default upon switching.
+I probably could've figured out why this happens but my 3 remaining brain cells at 4am most definitely could not.

 ## Description

 Your goal is to create several swappable camera control scripts for a top-down terraforming simulator.